Moe202/CS175-Group-8/docs/status.md

 # Evaluation
 For qualitative evaluation, we evaluate the project by checking how well the agent can solve the all 3 level mazes.
 We observe the agent when it is solving the maze to verify it works correctly.
-Also, we can check our agent by using the Cumulative Rewards table
+Also, we can check our agent by using the Cumulative Rewards Table.
+For example: one of the optimal path of level 1 is (1,1) move-> (1,2) move-> (1,3) move-> (1,4) move-> (1,5) move-> (1,6) move-> (2,6) move-> (3,6) move-> (4,6) move-> (5,6) move-> (6,6).
+It takes 10 moves.
+Therefore, the best reward we can get is 90.
+The Cumulative Rewards Table shows how the agent finds the solution with the highest reward.

 # Remaining Goals and Challenges